shoshosho3/From-Gradients-to-Guidance/README.md

+# From Gradients to Guidance: Extending and Formalizing Expected
+Gradient Length
-# An Empirical Study of EGL-based Active Learning Strategies
+## An Empirical Study of EGL-based Active Learning Strategies

 **Course:** Data Analysis and Presentation – Final Project